We satisfy the highest criteria for a social enterprise – generating 100% of income on the market and reinvesting it into the community.

-We are the toughest on ourselves and we continuously reexamine our impact.
+We are the toughest on ourselves and we continuously re-examine and measure our own impact.

-We make sure to keep important things in focus – this is why each year we chose our Impact in Focus both internally and externally to guide and focus our work.
+We make sure to keep important things in focus – that is why, each year we chose our internal and external Impact in Focus to guide our work.

 Tamara is the founder of both ProPuh and Impact House, led by a passion for social impact hacking and 20 year experience in innovating, managing and measuring positive social impact across all sectors.
 Tamara has worked with and in international institutions (UNDP), European institutions (EU Parliament) as well as the national government as an adviser to the Deputy Foreign Minister heading the Open Government Partnership and leading in open, innovative and impact policy revolution.
 Tamara has worked with large corporates in developing core business through the perspective of social impact as well as numerous startups as a mentor in the field of innovation and impact.
 She has worked as a researcher and professor at the university and has worked and continues to volunteer in several NGOs as project manager, trainer and community manager working with youth, Roma, migrants, women and other communities.Tamara was selected by the European Comission as 30 best social innovators in Europe.